Fayetteville council approves construction contract for parking deck

-FAYETTEVILLE -- The City Council approved the final piece needed to build the arts corridor parking deck before a shovel goes in the ground.
+FAYETTEVILLE -- The City Council approved the final piece needed to build the arts corridor parking deck before a shovel can go into the ground.

 Council members voted 5-2 during a special meeting Tuesday to approve a contract with Nabholz Construction for the guaranteed maximum cost of the deck.
 The council previously voted on the contract Dec.
 7, but it failed 3-3.
 Mayor Lioneld Jordan called the special meeting after council member D'Andre Jones asked to reconsider his vote.